cultivarium/ORI-marker-screen/README.md

 `./ms_data/plasmid_library_breadth.tsv` - Provides breadth of coverage for each ORI region in each sample.
 Recommend a breadth cutoff of at least 50% to call an ORI as present in a given sample.

 `./ms_data/plasmid_library_coverage.tsv` - The mean coverage of each ORI region in each sample.

-### Data

-Data files specific for the Cultivarium Possum Toolkit library of ORIs are available as follows:

-- `barcode_references.fasta` - Barcode sequences associated with each ORI in the library in FASTA format.
-- `barcodes.csv` - A list of the Barcodes associated with each ORI in the library.
-- `origins.tsv` - Start and stop locations of each ORI region on each plasmid in the library.
-- `./pool_data/*` - FASTA and Genbank files describing the plasmids (and their respective ORIs) within the Cultivarium Possum Toolkit.